April 29, 2020

 One of the wacky plane concepts seen during the show.

 Dastardly & Muttley in Their Flying Machines debuted on CBS on September 13, 1969.
 The characters and wild aircraft were designed by Jerry Eisenberg, who used World War I planes as his base inspiration because of how funky they looked to begin with.
 Each show was broken up into multiple segments.
 Two were the primary story segments of the Squadron’s misadventures in trying to apprehend Yankee Doodle.
-There were short 30-second gag segments called “Wing Dings”, which usually played up a pun of some kind for a visual gag.
 The last segment was “Magnificent Muttley”, where Muttley would daydream about himself in various occupations or adventures and usually being the hero to Dastardly’s villain.
+There were also short 30-second gag segments called “Wing Dings”, which usually played up a pun of some kind for a visual gag.
 The series was written by Larz Bourne, Dalton Sandifer and Mike Maltese with story direction by Alex Lovy and Bill Perez.
 Ted Nichols composed the music, and the show’s theme was performed by Winchell in character as Dastardly.

 Anvil power!